A methodology by Hash Include / Dubai

 Engineering discipline, applied to agent orchestration.

 Senior architects direct AI agents through every phase.
-Twelve years of regulated-enterprise patterns encoded into the workflow.
-Production-grade architecture at commercial-grade velocity.
+Twelve years of

 02 / The Mechanism